3 Keys to Mindful Medication

 When we use Ritalin, Dextroamphetamine, or Adderall there are three clinical problems that must be answered.
 Possibly your doctor has not addressed them yet.
 Before you change medication, go over these three with him/her:

 1. What dose is needed?
-The dose is not based on age or body weight but on how fast each person metabolizes the medication.
+The dose is not based on age or body mass but on how fast each person metabolizes the medication.
 Thus, we usually start at 5 mg per dose.
 If no improvement, we go to 10 and then 15 and then 20 until we find what dose works best;

 2. How often is the medication taken?
 Adderall lasts about 4 to 5 hours.
 But, for some, it may last longer.
 If it lasts 5 hours and you take the first dose at, say 7 A.M., it will wear off at about noon.
 Thus, you may feel it is not working in the afternoon or evening; and,